steady-step/GMU-2026-Spring-Semester/engh101/week08_log.md

     However, following the professor's advice, I have decided to focus on AI Judges as my main theme building up the narrative

-    from the essence of law to the problem made by human judges, and finally to AI judges."
+    from the essence of law to the problem made by human judges, and finally to evaluation of AI judges."

+ **My final topic : Is AI judge appropriate alternative for realizing the essence of law overcoming human judge's inherent limitation?**